wconrad/ftpd/doc/rfc-compliance.md

 MDTM command      No    ---   Get file's last modification time
 MLSD command      No    ---   Get directory list in a standardized form.
 MLST command      No    ---   Get file information in a standardized form.
-SIZE command      No    ---   Get file size.
+SIZE command      Yes   ---   Get file size.
 TVSF mechanism    No    ---   Unix-like file system naming conventions Min.
 MLST facts   No    ---
 GMT timestamps    No    ---